faraz9993/All_EIC_DevOps_Training/Day_21_Task.md

 echo "Script executed successfully."
 ```
-### Refactoring of the previous scripts to include loops, conditionals and functions for modularity.
+### Refactoring of the above script to include loops, conditionals and functions for modularity.
 Implement error handling to manage potential issues during script execution.

 ```
 #!/bin/bash